cristian-5/Spin/Conventions/ReadMe.md

 Group the header files together using folders.
 Folder names should be in TitleCase as well.

-Underscore are always forbidden in file names, or code declarations.
+Underscores are always forbidden in file names, or code declarations.

 ## Code Conventions

 Always use **Guard Includes** for libraries.

-Always include every file needed in a library, so that can be eventually compiled alone for testing purposes.

 Always include the License Header inside the file following this pattern: